larsdouweschuitema/vue-webpack-boilerplate/README.md

   Vue Webpack Boilerplate
 </h1>

-A webpack boilerplate for Vue including hot-reloading, linting, unit testing and css extraction.
+A webpack boilerplate for Vue including hot-reloading, linting and unit testing.

 ## Table of contents